 Lower fees as compared to a fund, as it is structured as an ETF (Exchange Traded Funds), it’s annual management fees are also lesser than usual.
 (Cheaper but more passively managed)

-Yield: approximately 4-5% p.a. nett for all the trouble, perhaps even using different brokers and also different FX rates.
-Believe it or not, institutions get a better Forex rate just because they have the size to do so and sometimes, the fees on the allocation can be rather cheaper than a retail.
+Yield: Approximately 4-5% p.a.
+Nett for all the trouble.
+Perhaps even using different brokers and also different FX rates.
+Believe it or not, institutions get a better Forex rate just because they have the size to do so and sometimes.
+The fees on the allocation can be rather cheaper than a retail customer.
 It’s pretty much how you value it.
-Some people prefer total control, counting the pennies (every cents counts) while some delegate with a little bit of fees paid that is reasonable to them.
+Some people prefer total control, counting the pennies. (every cents counts) Some prefer to delegate via a fee based model.

-Pretty much in similar context just that with Philips, the majority holdings will be Australian reits (about 60%) while Nikko AM will be the majority with Singapore reits (about 60%)
+Both are much similar in context just that with Philips, the majority holdings will be Australian reits (about 60%) while Nikko AM will be the majority with Singapore reits (about 60%).

 Always do your due diligence, after all everyone has different risk levels.
 There are always other options.
 ETFs are just one of the many tools.